AndreaCeccarelli/gpu-monitor/README.md

 Check that GPU is enabled to measure ECC.
 If not, gpu-monitor.sh may fail.
 Essentially, what is failing is nvidia-smi, that cannot log the parameters reported in gpu-monitor.sh.
 In this case, you need to manually remove the problematic parameters from gpu-monitor.sh.
 Also, remove the same parameters from elaboratedata.py (in the addheader function).

 # How to run
+If  you just downloaded the folders fullattacks, savedmodels and synteticattacks from the google drive, you should only need to set the "--home" flag to make it work.
+Then you can work on the input parameters, depending on your needs.

+Suggested steps:

 conda activate art2
 python pytorch_ART.py --help

-Then, use the help configure your settings, e.g.,:
+Then, use the help configure your settings, e.g., the following should work, if you set the right paths:

 python pytorch_ART.py --attacks_library ./fullattacks/ --home /home/andrea/gpu-monitor/ --full_iterations 1

 (it will take approx. 1-2 hours)

-If you just downloaded the folders from the google drive, you only need to set the "--home" flag to make it work.
-Then you can work on the input parameters, depending on your needs.
+This will create a set of files under ./dataset .
+You should look at the *_COMPLETE_DATASET.csv_ files.

 # Tips (may be dangerous -- be cautious)
 Whenever you experience crashes, we recommend to run a "killall nvidia-smi", to assure that logging is no longer running.